Skip to content

 $ docker compose up -d

-Nginx config example
+Nginx config example with subfolders

 nginx.conf